Inflammation-Fighting Foods, Ranked From Worst to Best

 Refined grains (including processed potato products like potato chips) came in as the worst food group for inflammation with a score of 0.72.
 According to the study, these foods may contain emulsifiers that aren't easily processed by your gut, which can lead to inflammation.
 Refined grains also don't have the fiber that whole grains have, which means you digest them more quickly.

 Try swapping refined grains like white bread, pasta and cereal for healthier, whole-grain versions.
-Sadly, chips and fries also weren't great for inflammation— but you can still indulge in healthier versions of your favorite potato dishes with our Baked Parmesan Zucchini Curly Fries or Brussels Sprout Chips.
+Sadly, chips and fries also weren't great for inflammation— but you can still indulge in healthier versions of your favorite potato dishes with our Baked Parmesan Zucchini Curly Fries.

 2. Processed Meats